-Level 1 (1-2 marks) will identify up to two appropriate features, providing some detail but will be mainly descriptive
+Level 1 (1-2 marks) will identify up to two appropriate features, providing some detail but will be mainly descriptive significance/importance of particular features.
+The better answers will have a reasoned conclusion.

 Level 2 (3-4 marks) can be awarded for an analysis of selected features, clearly indicating how the destination is meeting business needs